duykhoa/blog-1/README.md

   No need to setup it on the local machine (for development env), cause it won't access to S3 from development any more :)

   Then after finish config these 2 files, you can press any key and enter, the script will run bundle install, create database, migrate and seed database.

   Finally it'll start the server after finish these thing, very cool.

+  If you are an zsh user, you can create an alias in ``.zshrc``o ``alias blog="cd ~/workspace/blog && ./init"``

+1. Admin mode

+Visit localhost:3000/admin
+Default admin account is

+**email/password: admin@admin.com/12341234**

+You can change the password and the email in the admin/users page

+In the admin/articles page, you can select multiple articles and do batches actions (delete selected articles), you can filter by multiple fields like title, published date, category